gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 torch library is not available
 #And then crashes.
 ```
 Then something went wrong installing torch or CUDA.
+Troubleshoot as as needed.

 ## Updating fairseq to use GPU